OliverStoll/Anomaly-Detection-IIoT/README.md

 The goal of this is to evaluate the performance of federated learning on a relevant real-life use-case for the IIoT.

+# How To Use

+A full abstraction of the trainings- and evaluation process is provided in the `evaluation.py` file.
+Here, either the comparison baseline, the centralized approach or the federated approach can be individually trained and evaluated.
+The training uses parameters specified in the `config.yaml` or `config_baseline.yaml` file.

 # Project Structure

 Both autoencoder models and the relevant functions for training and data preparation (normalization and batch-sizing) are implemented in `training.py`.
-Some plotting functions are implemented in `evaluation.py`, which are used to plot the most relevant metrics and some grafics about a models anomaly detection performance.
+Some plotting functions are implemented in `plotting.py`, which are used to plot the most relevant metrics and some grafics about a models anomaly detection performance.

-The federated learning contribution consists of two different worker scripts `worker_training.py` and `worker_aggregation.py`.
+The federated learning implementation consists of two different worker scripts `worker_training.py` and `worker_aggregation.py`.

 These are containerized by their corresponding dockerfiles in `/configs`, producing two docker images that are ment to be run on a google compute engine testbed, for evaluation of the quality of the federated learning approach.

-Important values such as hyperparameters for training of port numbers for connectivity are stored in the `configs/config.yaml` file.